-A new Public Health Agency within the Ministry will lead population and public health policy, strategy, regulatory, intelligence, surveillance and monitoring functions across the system.
-This will see:
+A new Public Health Agency(external link) within the Ministry now leads population and public health policy, strategy, regulatory, intelligence, surveillance and monitoring functions across the system.
+This:

 Collectively, the whole health system will deliver a greater focus on Māori health and addressing longstanding inequities.
 This will be achieved through reinforcing Te Tiriti o Waitangi principles and obligations and ensuring partnership with Māori in the design and delivery of services at every level.
 Supporting Māori to progress mana motuhake and rangatiratanga in this way is a key feature of the new system.

-Our future health system will support all New Zealanders to live longer and have the best possible quality of life.
+Our health system will support all New Zealanders to live longer and have the best possible quality of life.